agarrharr/awesome-cli-apps/readme.md

 - [google-font-installer](https://github.com/lordgiotto/google-font-installer) - Search, download, and install any Google Font on your local machine.
 - [aria2](https://github.com/tatsuhiro-t/aria2) - Lightweight multi-protocol and multi-source, cross platform download utility.
 It supports HTTP/HTTPS, FTP, SFTP, BitTorrent and Metalink.
 - [share-cli](https://github.com/marionebl/share-cli) - Quickly share files from command line with your local network.
-- [remote-share-cli](https://github.com/marionebl/remote-share-cli) - Quickly share files from your command line with the world.
 - [wego](https://github.com/schachmat/wego) - Get the weather right in your browser or your console.
 - [weather-cli](https://github.com/riyadhalnur/weather-cli) - Check the weather for your city from your terminal.
 - [mapscii](https://github.com/rastapasta/mapscii) - Terminal Map Viewer - the whole world in your console!